Wichita on the Cheap

 Every year readers ask me where they can find “you-pick” places in the Wichita area.
 They’re talking about the orchards and farms where families can go pick fresh produce right off the tree or vine.
 This is so much fun to do, and it’s a great way to enjoy fresh air and sunshine together as a family.
 The challenge is that this is seasonal, and not all produce shares the same season, of course!

-For years I only knew of a few places nearby that offered this.
+For years I only knew of a few places nearby that offered fruit picking near me.
 With the help of a few friends, readers, and the internet, I’ve found some local farms that welcome their customers to pick fruit from their fields.
 Some of them require an appointment, so be sure you visit their websites or give them a call before you plan your day.

 Do you have a favorite “you-pick” place near Wichita that isn’t on my list?
 Please let us know about it in the comments!